tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Final.md

 Gradually, shapes started to form in the haze before my eyes.
 Gabby's face, gaunt and hollow, materialized in front of me.

-"Are you okay?" she whispered, her voice tinged with worry.
+"Are you okay?" she whispered, her voice was shaded with worry.
 It took me a moment to realize she was speaking; my ears still felt like they were stuffed with cotton.

 I opened my mouth to respond, but my stomach churned violently.
 Gabby seemed to anticipate this, swiftly handing me a bucket.
 I barely had time to lean over before I vomited, my insides twisting painfully.